King-Darius/FreeCrafter/README.md

 </div>

 ## Project snapshot
-- ✅ **Roadmap coverage:** The foundations for Phases 1–7 (core shell, geometry/inference, navigation/view, drawing, object management, advanced tools, and file I/O) exist in the codebase but require polish.
+- ✅ **Roadmap coverage:** The foundations for Phases 1–7 (core shell, geometry/inference, navigation/view, drawing, object management, advanced tools, and file I/O) exist in the codebase but still require polish and verification.
-- 🚧 **In progress:** Phase 7.5 (comprehensive bug sweep + UX polish) is focused on stabilizing the View menu, undo/redo, autosave, and accessibility/usability audits.
+- 🚧 **In progress:** Phase 7.5 (comprehensive bug sweep + UX polish) is wiring the Inspector/Entity Info panel into the undo stack, expanding tag/material bindings, and hardening autosave and command history flows.
-- ⚠️ **Reality check:** Current desktop builds expose severe regressions in the viewport, docking/layout, and theming pipelines.
-Expect crashes, broken painting, and inconsistent tool activation until the stabilization work lands.
+- ⚠️ **Reality check:** The viewport, docking/layout, and theming pipelines continue to show severe regressions.
+Automated CI/test gating is red until a Qt toolchain is staged, so expect crashes, broken painting, and inconsistent tool activation while stabilization work continues.
 - 📅 **Next up:** Phases 8–11 (performance, polish, QA, release, and surface painting) remain on the long-term backlog.

 ## Current limitations
 - **Viewport rendering:** Clipping, missing redraws, and camera drift make the main canvas unreliable for production work.
 - **GUI layout & styling:** Dock stacks, toolbars, and theme toggles frequently desync; widgets clip or overlap on smaller displays.
 - **Tool activation:** The action → tool wiring is incomplete, so several modeling tools fail silently or leave the app in an unusable state.
 - **Persistence & recovery:** Autosave/undo/redo paths are fragile.
-Saving and reopening complex scenes often loses materials or corrupts transforms.
+Saving and reopening complex scenes often loses materials or corrupts transforms, and manual rebuilds are still required when the Qt runtime is missing.
 - **Testing coverage:** Automated smoke tests are still being written, so regressions may slip in between builds until we expand the suite.

 ## Feature goals & active work